"

 • Inheritance and Diversity:

-• Thousands of allele combinations exist in the human genome.
+• The MHC locus is polymorphic, meaning that thousands of allele combinations exist in the human genome.